circonus/docs/content/circonus/visualizations/graphs/histograms.md

 Histograms in Circonus maintain two digits of precision in base 10.

-For more information, refer to the overview in the [Histograms](/Visualization/Graphs/View/Histograms) section.

 ## Enabling histogram collection {#Enablinghistogramcollection}
 In order to visualize data in histogram form, you must enable histogram collection for the numeric metric in which you are interested.